emanuele-f/PCAPdroid/README.md

 Note: the `-b` option of `socat` is required as the default UDP buffer size of 8192 B of `nc` or `socat` is not enough to handle the encapsulated packets.

+## Building

+In order to build the app, you need to clone https://github.com/emanuele-f/zdtun beside the RemoteCapture directory